-- What are the links between crime and problem gambling?
+- What are the links between gambling related harms and crime?

-- What impact does this link have on communities and society?
+- What impact do these links have on communities and society?

 - What should be done?

 The Commission held its first business meeting in June 2019 and issued a call for written evidence, inviting submissions from academics, practitioners and policy makers within the criminological, legal and health disciplines; the gambling industry; and people who are expert by experience.
 The Commission held evidence sessions with ministers and senior stakeholders using select committee style meetings.

 In 2022, the Commission changed its name to the Commission on Crime and Gambling Related Harms (formerly the Commission on Crime and Problem Gambling) to reflect learning from research and lived experience.

 The Commission came to a close in April 2023, concluding with a final report and reception at the House of Lords hosted by Chair Lord Goldsmith KC.

 The Commission built on a limited existing evidence base regarding the nature of and links between gambling-related harms and crime.
 The Commission has sought to address these gaps in knowledge and understanding, whilst identifying and building on initiatives and areas of good practice.

 The Commission’s findings and recommendations are summarised in the final report, available here.

 - The impact of gambling-related harm and crime touches all aspects of life e.g. finances, employment, relationships, health.
 Growing recognition of this.